aouyar/aouyar.github.com/_posts/2012-09-07-PyMunin-Multi-Instance_Plugin_Support_in_Core.md

 ---

 Support for running multiple instances of plugins has been added to the PyMunin Plugin Framework Core.

-Multi-instance support can be activated in any plugin by adding a single line to the plugin class definition to set the _isMultiInstance_ attribute to _True_.
+Implementing multi-instance support in the core permits converting any compliant plugin to a multi-instance plugin without requiring any significant change to the plugin script itself; multi-instance support can be activated in any plugin by adding a single line to the plugin class definition to set the _isMultiInstance_ attribute to _True_.

 The following plugins have been updated to add multi-instance support: